simonmichael/hledger_site/Customize-default-CSV-account-names.md

 When converting CSV, hledger uses the account names `income:unknown` and `expenses:unknown` as defaults for the second posting's account.

-Normally when you see these, you add CSV rules to set a more specific account name.
+Normally when you see these, you will add CSV rules to set a more specific account name.
-They should probably be configurable.
+But they should probably be configurable.
 Here are some ways to customize them when they do appear.

 ## By CSV rule